 March 2010 saw a departure from the series with the release of The Dead Travel Fast, a mid-Victorian Gothic thriller that features novelist Theodora Lestrange as she leaves the safety and security of her Edinburgh home for the dark woods and haunted castles of Transylvania.
 Deanna turns once more to Lady Julia and her companions with Dark Road to Darjeeling (October 2010) which features an exotic setting in the foothills of the Himalayas and the introduction of an arch-villain.
 The fifth book in the series, The Dark Enquiry, follows the return of Lady Julia and Brisbane to London for their most puzzling adventure yet.
 The Dark Enquiry hit the New York Times Bestseller list the week before its official release in July 2011.
 The digital exclusive novella Silent Night, published in November 2012, is a bright Christmas adventure set in Julia's ancestral home in the Sussex countryside.

 Deanna's next release, A Spear of Summer Grass (May 2013), chronicles the adventures of a scandalous flapper heroine in Africa and the lives she changes along the way.
 It is listed as one of Goodreads' most highly anticipated books of 2013 and was preceded by Far in the Wilds, an exclusive digital prequel novella (March 2013).
 A Spear of Summer Grass received a starred review from Library Journal.
 Deanna carried on the theme of 1920s adventure with City of Jasmine (2014) and Night of a Thousand Stars (2014), but is delighted to return to Victorian London with the September 2015 hardcover release of A Curious Beginning, the first mystery featuring butterfly-hunting sleuth, Veronica Speedwell and her natural historian sidekick, Stoker.
-Veronica returned in January 2017 in A Perilous Undertaking, and don't miss her third adventure, A Treacherous Curse, coming in January 2018.
+Veronica returned in 2017's A Perilous Undertaking, and A Treacherous Curse, 2018.
+Don't miss her next adventure, A Dangerous Collaboration, in March 2019.